amhuang/udp-chatapp/README.md

             - If no ACK was received, the client displays a prompt that the message was not ACKed and calls `send_offline(msg)` to send `msg` to the server (next section).
             - Timeout implemented in the same way as in `deregister()`.
         - If `name` found in client table and the associated status is offine, calls `send_offline(msg)`.

 - Receiving messages
     - Messages coming from addresses different from the server address are all treated as client messages by calling `recv_client(buf, addr)`, where `buf` includes the header and message.
     - `recv_client(buf, addr)`
         - If the header is "msg", then the sock sends a message with header "ack" back to `addr` and prints the sender and recipient.
         - If the header is "ack" and `addr` matches the address of the message destination, the class attribute `acked` is flipped to True to cancel the timeout.

 #### Offline messages
-- Sending offline messages: `send_offline(msg)`
+- Sending offline messages:
-    - Initiated when (1) The recipient is not online according to the client table, or (2) Sending a direct chat times out.
+    - Initiated when (1) The recipient is not online according to the client table, or (2) Sending a direct chat times out by calling `send_offline()`
+    - `send_offline(msg)`
         - Sends message to server with header `save` and body format: `<sender name>\n<msg>`.
         - Attempts to send save request up to 5 times, each waiting 500ms for an ACK from the server with header `save`.
         - Timeout implemented the same way as in `deregister()`.

 - Receiving offline messages
-    - Upon returning online, the server will send all the messages saved for the client one message at a time (including sender, timestamp, and message), each with the header `saved`.
+    - Upon returning online with `reg`, the server will send all the messages saved for the client one message at a time (including sender, timestamp, and message), each with the header `saved`.
     - The start of the sequence of saved messages is communicated by the server with message with header `saved` and message body `\t`.
 The end is communicated similarly with message body `\n`.
+This allows the client to display all saved messages in a row without being interrupted by other prompts or functions.

-#### Group chat
+#### Group Chat
 - Sending channel messages
     - Initiated by user input starting with `>>> send_all <message>`.
 If message is 2000 chars or less, calls `send_all()`.
     - `send_all()`